swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 /// tool.
 let diagnosticsEmitter: DiagnosticsEmitter

+/// Defines functionality for all plugins having a `buildTool` capability. protocol BuildToolPlugin: Plugin {
+    /// Invoked by SwiftPM to create build commands for a particular target.
+    /// The context parameter contains information about the package and its
+    /// dependencies, as well as other environmental inputs.
+    ///
+    /// This function should create and return build commands or prebuild
+    /// commands, configured based on the information in the context. func createBuildCommands(
+        context: TargetBuildContext
+    ) throws -> [Command]
+}

 /// Provides information about the target being built, as well as contextual
 /// information such as the paths of the directories to which commands should